wamphlett/blog/small-projects/my-website.md

 ## Time to add a blog

 The intention has always been to have a place where I can write about the stuff I work on, but its just one of them things which has always fallen to the bottom of the priority list.
-While [building my Arcade](../ultracade/README.md), I really started to get frustrated that I didn't have somewhere to put all my updates so I set out to start making a blog.
+While [building my arcade](../ultracade/README.md), I really started to get frustrated that I didn't have somewhere to put all my updates so I set out to start making a blog.

 I needed something really simple, anything complicated or tedious to manage would just end up being another dead project that gets neglected.
 Markdown couldn't be any less simple to manage and requires little to no management so I started designing a solution with Markdown as my base.

 The [blog repository](https://github.com/wamphlett/blog) couldn't be any simpler, its just a bunch of Markdown files grouped by a topic.
 Each topic has its own overview page and a then a collection of articles.
 It was important to me that if you went to the repository, you could navigate the blog happily without ever needing to visit the website.
-In my opinion, Github handles this really well, the topic overview pages are just the README files and then you can navigate to any article within the topic.
+In my opinion, Github handles this really well, the topic overview pages are just the `README.md` files and then you can navigate to any article within the topic.

 ## Serving the markdown to a website
 Now that the blog was sorted, I needed a way to get that Markdown and put it on my website so that I could style it a bit and "make it look prettier".
 I ended up writing [a small Go server](https://github.com/wamphlett/blog-server) which clones the blog repository, looks at all the files and indexes them.